 Major collections:

-- the collection of Marquis Giovanni Bernardino Bonifacio of Oria (1517-1597)., encompassing works of classical and Renaissance writers, and his own Latin poems, which formed the core of the Gdańsk (Danzig) library.
+- the collection of Marquis Giovanni Bernardino Bonifacio of Oria (1517-1597), encompassing works of classical and Renaissance writers, and his own Latin poems, which formed the core of the Gdańsk (Danzig) library.

 - books from the Franciscan monastery in Gdańsk – mostly medieval manuscripts.